apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

  declaring and configuring properties listed below is sufficient.
 You should NOT have to explicitly massage a CAS XML configuration file to design an authentication handler, create attribute release policies, etc. CAS at runtime will auto-configure all required changes for you.</p></div>

+## Naming Convention

+Property names can be specified in very relaxed terms.
+For instance `cas.someProperty`, `cas.some-property`, `cas.some_property` are all valid names.
+While all forms are accepted by CAS, there are certain components (in CAS and other frameworks used) whose activation at runtime is conditional on a property value, where this property is required to have been specified in CAS configuration using kebab case.
+This is both true for properties that are owned by CAS as well as those that might be presented to the system via an external library or framework such as Spring Boot, etc.

+> When possible, properties should be stored in lower-case kebab format, such as cas.property-name=value.

 ## General